The disruptive brands

 - Loss of Motivation: Your customers don’t understand how the shipping/delivery costs are calculated.
 They lose the motivation to transact and wander off someplace else

 - Hindered Ability: A customer clicked on a social media ad for perfumes and landed on your website to only see a generic website home page banner with no word about the perfume advertised in plain sight.
 This hinders their purchase

 Remember that your customers are individual humans.
 Unique personalities.
 With their own set of needs, wants, expectations, preferences, and attitudes.
-They are naturally the happiest when they are recognized, valued as individuals, when they feel safe, and in control of their own experiences.
+They are naturally the happiest when they are recognized and valued as individuals when they feel safe and in control of their own experiences.

-Consumer behaviour + AI-led Personalization = Customer Retention
+Consumer behavior + AI-led Personalization = Customer Retention